archita-b/hospital_management-app/README.md

 #### Parameters:

-- `appointment_id`: id of the appointment to cancel.
+- `appointment_id`: ID of the appointment to cancel.

 #### Response: